I can be hurt by nothing but my thoughts.

-In reality you are perfectly unaffected by all expressions of lack of love.
-These can be from yourself and others, from yourself to others, or from others to you.
+You are perfectly unaffected by all expressions of lack of love.
+These can be either from yourself and others, or from yourself to others, or from others to you.
 Peace is an attribute in you.
 You cannot find it outside.
-(T-2.I.5:6-9)
+(T-2.I.26:1-4)

 Whatever suffers is not part of me.
 What grieves is not myself.
 What is in pain is but illusion in my mind.
-(W-pII.248.1:3-5)
+(W-248.1:3-5)

 Not only is pain an illusion; the illusion of pain is experienced by an illusion of myself.
 It is my thoughts, specifically my thoughts about myself, that cause this illusion.
 When I think I am what God created not, I experience pain.

 Let the words “I will not hurt myself today” be much in my mind today, my Father.